What is Rooibos

 Beverages

-Rooibos can be brewed as a hot or cold tea and paired with honey, milk or fruits for a deliciously rich drink.
+Rooibos can be brewed hot or cold and paired with honey, milk, or fruits for a deliciously rich drink.
 A strong extract can be brewed for use in cocktails or mocktails.
-Carmién also infuses rooibos with gin to create a flavourful cocktail experience.
+Carmién also infuses rooibos with gin to create a flavourful and memorable cocktail experience.

 Culinary